racket/rhombus/rhombus/0000-rhombus.md

 ```

 Finally, a structure-type name like `Posn` can also work in binding
 positions as a pattern-matching form.
-Here's a implementation of
+Here’s a implementation of
 `flip` that uses pattern matching for its argument:

 ```